nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 * `list` followed by `delete 2 3` deletes the 2nd person and 3rd in the address book.
 * `find Betsy` followed by `delete 1 2` deletes the 1st and 2nd person in the results of the `find` command.

+### Uploading an Index File for a Patient: `upload`

+The upload index command allows you to upload an index file for a specific patient.
+This index file can contain additional information about the patient, such as medical history, test results, or treatment plans [Files allowed are PDF and images]

+Format: `upload INDEX`
+* Uploads an index file for the patient at the specified INDEX.
+* The index refers to the index number shown in the displayed patient list.
+* The index must be a positive integer 1, 2, 3, …​
+* File must be type PDF or Image
+*
+Examples:
+* To upload an index file for the patient at index 2, type:upload 2

 ### Clearing all entries : `clear`

 Clears all entries from the patient list.